VOTE Like the Future of the LPEA Depends on it!

 Be Part of the Conversation

-John wants every member to have a vote on important issues, such as leaving the Tri State contract.
+John wants every member to have access to important information regarding our future.
+Increased transparency is a must.
 Join the conversation on Facebook, or talk to John about what issues matter most to you and yours.

 John’s Candidate Statement